Tommrodrigues/Blog/content/posts/Thermal Screening/index.md

 However, the fact is that thermal screening does little to actually prevent the spread of the virus, and there is evidence for its ineffectiveness in the past.

-Until we have a quick, cheap, and reliable way to test for the virus at boarders, measures such as quarantining and effective contact tracing should be implemented in place of thermal screening.
+Until we have a quick, cheap, and reliable way to test for the virus at borders, measures such as quarantining and effective contact tracing should be implemented in place of thermal screening.

 In the meantime, do your part by making sure you [wear a face mask](https://www.hopkinsmedicine.org/health/conditions-and-diseases/coronavirus/coronavirus-face-masks-what-you-need-to-know) in public!